-One of the most commonly asked questions by coffee enthusiasts don’t involve how much or what type of coffee beans to use or which brewing machine they should use.
+One of the most commonly asked questions by coffee enthusiasts doesn’t involve how much or what type of coffee beans to use or which brewing machine they should use., but – How to Clean a Stainless Steel Coffee Percolator?

 The issue that plagues coffee makers the most is how they should clean their stainless steel coffee percolator.